SachinVarghese/telma/README.md

 - Defines tools for a language model agent
 - Define toolkits as a group of such tools
-- Evaluate toolkits on a user defined heuristic
+- Evaluate toolkits on any user-defined heuristic
 - Compare toolkits to choose the best fit for an agent